 It’s important to see a therapist who is specialty-trained to treat OCD with ERP therapy.
 They will understand intrusive thoughts, the anxiety they cause, and how this leads to physical or mental compulsions.
 They will also understand how to break this cycle, teaching you how to accept the uncertainty behind OCD fears, and they will give you the tools and knowledge you need in order to manage OCD.

-At NOCD, we have licensed therapists who are specialty-trained in treating OCD with ERP, and you can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+At NOCD, we have licensed therapists who are specialty-trained in treating OCD with ERP, and I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.